apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Directories cannot be copied into files regardless to what the overwrite flag is set to:

-    if isDir(FS, src) && isFile(FS, dst) : raise PathExistsException
+    if isDir(FS, src) and isFile(FS, dst) : raise PathExistsException

-If destination exists and the above precondition holds then the overwrite flag must be set to TRUE for the operation to succeed.
-This will also overwrite any files / directories at the destination:
+For all cases, except the one for which the above precondition throws, the overwrite flag must be set to TRUE for the operation to succeed.
+This will also overwrite any files / directories at the
+destination:

     if exists(FS, dst) && not overwrite : raise PathExistsException